Bartholomey/the_lake_redoubt/colophon.md

 This is the online edition.

-A limited print edition (223 pages, 50 copies) was published in 2026 in Slovenia.
+A limited print edition (223 pages, 50 copies) was published in Slovenia in 2026.
+A Slovenian version of Henri de Boulainvilliers' *Letters on the Ancient Parliaments of France,* translated from the original French, is also available through the Slovene online library search system.

 Author: Bartolomej Maussar